The Ultimate Houseplant Lighting Guide

 West Facing windows are also good and receive a fair amount of afternoon light.
 East Facing windows get more morning light and are great for plants that need moderate amounts of light.
 And, lastly, North Facing windows aren’t the greatest option for lighting, but your low light, shade-loving plants can live here if you have no other options.

 Alright, now that we have that discussion out of the way, you may be asking yourself, “How the heck do I find out which way my window faces?”
 Well!
 Open up your handy-dandy smartphone and pull up your trusty Compass App.
 I would argue most, if not all, smartphones now have a Compass app built into them from the start.
 Just ask Siri!
 Once you have that open, point it in the direction of your window and voila!
 You have your window direction.
 Great!
 You have found your window… What’s next?!
 Let’s move forward and discuss the many types of lighting.
-My Plant Friends & I made a couple snazzy infographics over on The Plant Bitches Instagram to make sure everything is easier to understand.
+My Plant Friends & I made a couple snazzy infographics to make sure everything is easier to understand.
 (Shoutout to one of my fave local artists, Natalie Meagan for making this infographic possible!)
 I see you, all you visual learners!
 (It me.
 A visual learner 🤣)

 BRIGHT LIGHT VS. MEDIUM LIGHT VS. LOW LIGHT